Cavalcade of Lights

-Inspired by the European Christkindlmarkt that originated in Germany in the 1400s, the Toronto Christmas Market is a five week-long event celebrating the sounds, sights and scents of Christmas.
-Set in the Victorian-era, cobblestone-lined Distillery Historic District, the Market brings together local craftspeople, musicians and artisanal food-makers for a truly festive experience.
-Gather with friends and sip on mulled wine as you peruse the selection of hand-made ornaments, wood carvings and crafts.
-Cozy up by the fire or take in carollers, brass bands and authentic European dancers.
+No trip to Toronto during the holidays is complete without a visit to the Toronto Christmas Market.
+Inspired by the European Christkindlmarkt that originated in Germany in the 1400s, this five week-long event celebrates the sounds, sights and scents of Christmas.
+Set in the Victorian-era, cobblestone-lined Distillery Historic District, the Market brings together local craftspeople, artisanal food-makers and spectacular light displays for a truly festive experience.
 Free admission Tuesday to Friday and $6.00 admission Friday evening, Saturday and Sunday.
-November 16 to December 23, 2017.
+Closed Mondays.
+November 15 to December 23, 2018.

 Christmas at Casa Loma

+For a truly unique and memorable Christmas experience, a visit to Toronto’s castle is a must.
 Built by Sir Henry Pellatt over a three-year period from 1911 to 1914, Casa Loma is an homage to the Gothic castles of days gone by, complete with soaring battlements and secret passageways.
-Decked out in lights and seasonal decor, North America’s only castle is a sight to behold during the festive season.
+Decked out in lights and seasonal decor, North America’s only castle is a stunning sight during the festive season.

-The floral displays at the Allan Gardens Conservatory and Centennial Park Conservatory are the highlight of the year.
+The displays at the Allan Gardens Conservatory and Centennial Park Conservatory at Christmastime are the highlight of the year.
 Each conservatory is decorated and filled with thousands of flowering plants including over 30 varieties of poinsettia.
-On the first Sunday in December, the shows’ grand opening features horse and wagon rides, carollers, hot apple cider and a visit from Santa.
-For a very special experience, the conservatory can also be enjoyed by candlelight on several weekends.
+For a very special experience, visit the conservatory in the evening on a weekend when dozens of candles are lit at sundown.
 The shows run until mid-January.